Entropiemaximun/virtual-turnsensor-concept-for-encoder-JD6000/README.md

   for   AIO   with teensy  (  v4  during this  test )    -------------BricBric code    with Buched  Debug help

-  update  to  use A14  to    make analisis  of the wave  of JD  turn sensor  and apply  virtual turn sensor concept /!\  make  sure  that   AIO  input  with connected  with  voltage divider   with 2 resistance  10~50K /!\  faire attention que la  carte  AIO  soit connecteé avec un pont de resistance (10~50K) pour faire un diviseur de tension
+  update  to  use A14  to    make analisis  of the wave  of JD  turn sensor  and apply  virtual turn sensor concept

+  /!\  make  sure  that   AIO  input  with connected  with  voltage divider   with 2 resistances  10~50K

+  /!\  faire attention que la  carte  AIO  soit connecteé avec un pont de resistance (10~50K) pour faire un diviseur de tension

 JD        Green  wire (fils vert )  --------